-This course provides an overview of fixed wing aircraft performance flight tests referring to both propeller and jet engine aircraft.
-The main performance subjects are covered including take-off and landing performance, climb, descent, cruise and maneuvering flight.
+This course provides an overview of fixed wing performance flight tests referring to both propeller and jet engine aircraft.
+The main fixed wing performance subjects are covered including take-off and landing performance, climb, descent, cruise and maneuvering flight.
 The course includes a mixture of theoretical lectures and tutorials/workshops where students create performance models.
 Instruction focuses on flight test methods, test planning, data acquisition and analysis.
 Participants are also introduced to civil specification for fixed aircraft (CS23/25), military specifications and methods of demonstrating compliance when testing a new or modified aircraft.

 Admission: Graduate student standing or permission from the instructor

 - Gas Properties and International Standard Atmosphere (ISA)

 - Thrust and Drag Equations

 - Take-off and Landing Performance

 - Range and Endurance